filippos1994/Gan_mri_aug/README.md

 - On the Search Options menu, select Original on the IMAGE TYPES sub-menu
 - On the Search Criteria menu, select MRI on the IMAGE sub-menu.
 Then, on the IMAGING PROTOCOL sub-menu, select T1 on Weighting
 - CAUTION!
 Even though the experiments were performed on axial MRI data, do not select AXIAL on the Aquisition Plane, since most of the original data are volumetric .nii files)
 - To download the AD (Alzheimer's Disease) subjects, on the Search Options menu, select Subject on the Search Sections sub-menu, and on the Search Criteria menu, select AD on the subject sub-menu.
-The same holds for CN (Control Normal) subjects.
+The same holds for NC (Normal Control) subjects.
 - Of all the downloaded data, select the "MPR; GradWarp; B1 Correction; N3; Scaled" ones.
+- For compatibility, store images downloaded for AD subjects to a directory named 'ad' and images from NC subjects to a directory called 'nor'.

 After the dataset is downloaded, run: